authlib/demo-oauth-client/README.md

 # Authlib OAuth Clients Examples

-Here are examples for people to learn how to use Authlib OAuth Clients.
+Here are examples for people to learn how to use Authlib OAuth clients in frameworks:

----

-## flask-google-login

-Learn how to use `authlib.integrations.flask_client` for OAuth 2.0.

-## flask-twitter-tool

-Learn how to use `authlib.integrations.flask_client` for OAuth 1.0.

-## starlette-google-login

-Learn how to use `authlib.integrations.starlette_client` for OAuth 2.0.
+- Flask
+- Django
+- Starlette
+- FastAPI